keikai/doc/dev-ref/Configuration.md

 Specifying the library properties below in `zk.xml` to configure spreadsheet's behaviors.
 There are other properties supported by underlying ZK framework, please refer to [ZK Configuration Reference](https://www.zkoss.org/wiki/ZK%20Configuration%20Reference/zk.xml).

 # Scope
-You can configure a property to apply at various scopes, please read [ZK Configuration Reference](https://www.zkoss.org/wiki/ZK%20Configuration%20Reference/zk.xml/The%20Library%20Properties).
+You can configure a property to apply at various scopes, please read [The Library Properties](https://www.zkoss.org/wiki/ZK%20Configuration%20Reference/zk.xml/The%20Library%20Properties).

 # Formula Cache